 Chosen from a pool of students who finished in the top half of their class, Lynn Anderson Ruth registers for classes at Michigan State University - Oakland and receives student number 000001, making history as the first MSUO student

 1959: OU's First International Students

-OU enrolls first international student, Aydin Ilgaz, a 19-year old male from Istanbul, Turkey (1).
-Dang Xich Lan (above left), a 29 year old from Vietnam, enrolls in January 1960 (2).
+OU enrolls its first international student, Aydin Ilgaz, a 19-year old male from Istanbul, Turkey (1).
+Dang Xich Lan (above right), a 29 year old from Vietnam, enrolls in January 1960 (2).